Ride report Harley-Davidson Heritage Classic 114

 The flexible navigation solution

-Even when driving in the rain, I had no problems with water and the USB port, which is protected behind a cap when not in use.
+Even when driving in the rain, I had no problems with the water and the USB Connection that is protected behind a cap when not in use.

 Inspection intervals

-The first inspection should be done at around 1600 kilometers and the next major inspection is at 8000 kilometers.
-In my case it was later because I was still on the road.
+The first inspection has to be done at around 1600 kilometers and the next major inspection is at 8000 kilometers.
+In my case, it was later because I was still on the road.

 The clutch cable lost some tension

-After about 5,000 kilometers of mileage, the clutch cable weakened slightly; this is usually tightened by the service department during the second inspection.
+At a mileage of around 5000 kilometers, the clutch cable was a little slack, which is usually retightened by the service department at the second inspection.

-Readjust the clutch: This is a great solution if you know it.
+Adjust the clutch: That's a great solution, if you know it.

-What I haven't seen yet is that with the Heritage Classic you can quickly adjust the clutch even as a layman; there is a tensioner installed on the building cable that is located on the frame.
+What I didn't see first, however, is that you can quickly adjust the clutch on the Heritage Classic even as a layman, there is a tensioner on the construction cable that is attached to the frame.
 Now remove the protective cap and you can quickly make fine adjustments.

-As already written, the chassis of the Heritage is almost perfect, and you also have the option of adjusting the damper, although not as easily as with the other Softail models.
+As already mentioned, the suspension of the Heritage is almost perfect, it also has the possibility to adjust the shock absorber, but not as easily as on the other Softail models.

-I couldn't really understand that, because we're looking at a real tourer, and it would be nice to be able to adjust the central spring strut to the desired hardness with just one movement.
+I couldn't really understand that, because we're standing in front of a real tourer here, and it would be nice to be able to adjust the central shock to the desired firmness with a flick of the wrist.

-To do this, the 3 screws from the saddle must be loosened; the damper is accessible under the seat and can be adjusted with a hexagonal key.
-But in the end I found something that wasn't perfect.
+To do this, the 3 screws have to be loosened from the saddle, the damper is accessible under the seat and can be adjusted with a hexagon wrench.
+In the end, however, I still found something that wasn't perfect.

-The speedometer is modern and shows the most important information, with the switch on the handlebar on the left side you can type through the menu.
+The speedometer has a modern design and displays the most important information, while the switch on the handlebars on the left-hand side can be used to tap through the menu.

-The tank contents and the gear selected are always displayed, other displays include kilometers driven, stages A and B, range (standard for me), speed, time.
+The fuel level and the gear engaged are always displayed, other displays are kilometers driven, stages A and B, range (standard for me), speed, time.

-The readability of the digital display is good, it still works in sunshine and wearing sunglasses, but the display is best viewed when it gets a little darker, then the beautiful lighting of the speedometer unit comes into its own.
+The readability of the digital display is good, in sunshine and with sunglasses it still fits, but the display is best viewed when it gets a little darker, then the beautiful lighting of the speedometer unit comes into its own.

-For me one of the most important features is the cruise control, which is not installed in all of the new Softail models, but the Heritage Classic still has it on board.
+For me, one of the most important features is the cruise control, which is not installed in every new Softail model, but the Heritage Classic still has it on board.

-He is a very good companion, especially on long tours.
-Its working range is from 40km/h to 140km/h, after which the pilot can pull the throttle himself if necessary.
+It is a very good companion, especially on long tours.
+Its working range is from 40 km/h up to 140 km/h, after which the pilot can pull the throttle himself if necessary.

-If you only accelerated briefly, it doesn't need to be readjusted; as long as you don't brake, it remembers the last set speed.
+If you have only accelerated briefly, it does not need to be reset; as long as you do not brake, it remembers the last set speed.

-Activate: Press the switch once.
-In the range of 40km/h / 140km/h press the switch down once and it stays at that speed.
+Activate: Press the switch in once.
+In the 40 km/h / 140 km/h range, press the switch down once and it will remain at that speed.

-The cruise control icon in the display changes from orange to green.
-If you press the switch upwards, the Harley-Davidson accelerates up to a maximum of 140km/h.
+The cruise control icon on the display changes from orange to green.
+If you press the switch upwards, the Harley-Davidson accelerates up to max.
+140 km/h.

 Deactivate: Press the switch or apply the brake briefly and it switches off.